Jaiharan/Recipe---Refresher/ReadMe.md

 This is a refresher of my HTML skill.

-In this project I had done another project in HTML from basic.
+In this project I had done another project in HTML from basic with my friend Jaiharan (Tested the forking)